 What to expect from the Wild Booze walks.

-I will be sharing some of things that helped inspired my 2 award winning booze books, Booze for Free and Brewing Britain, my Guardian blog and my up coming Vermouth Documentary.
+I will be sharing some of the things that helped inspire my 2 award winning booze books, Booze for Free and Brewing Britain, my Guardian blog and my upcoming Vermouth Documentary.
 We’ll be identifying some of the plants that can be turned into historic ales, delicious wines and sumptuous cordials.
 I’ll also be happy to answer any questions you might have about brewing in this informal and relaxed atmosphere.
-I’ll happily chat about anything from your elderflower champagne woes, to Slow gin tips and problems with beers.
+I’ll happily chat about anything from your elderflower champagne woes to Slow gin tips and problems with beers.
 All this and booze!

 If you like drinking, walking and meeting people the booze walks are an event for you.
 You know what you can even bring along editions of books my books Brewing Britain or Booze for Free (or both) for me to sign.
 If you don’t own them, then please let me know when booking and I’ll happily flog them to you.